goauthentik/authentik/website/integrations/services/nextcloud/index.md

 If you prefer, you may also edit the rest of the endpoints, though that should not be necessary, as they should not be accessed by the user.

 :::tip
-If you prefer, you may also configure your proxy to only allow access to the `authorize` and `end-session` endpoints from the outside world.
+If you do not have any relying parties accessing authentik from the outside, you may also configure your proxy to only allow access to the `authorize` and `end-session` endpoints from the outside world.
 :::

 ## SAML auth